DCAN-Labs/HBCD-MADE/docs/source/getting_the_container.rst

-Getting the HBCD-MADE Container
+Installation
 -------------------------------

 The container for HBCD-MADE can be found on Docker Hub.
-It can be downloaded with singularity as follows:
+It can be downloaded with Singularity as follows:

 .. code-block:: console